 The Leading of the Spirit Brings the Blessing of God

 It was June 11, 1995.
 Four years earlier, in March 1991, I had come to the place in my walk with the Lord that I no longer wanted just to do things that I thought would be good and pleasing and acceptable to Him.
-I wanted to hear from Him.
+I wanted to hear from Him; I wanted to know what He wanted me to do.
 And so I went before the Lord with a determined prayer, “Lord, I want to be led and guided by Your Holy Spirit.
 I don’t want to do anything anymore until You show me…plainly, clearly, beyond the shadow of any doubt…what You have planned and purposed for me do.”

-I sought counsel from a brother Paul…a man of God whom I had come to know and respect, who was President of Rochester Bible Institute.
-He invited me to come up to the College for the weekend where we could talk, and for me to spend time alone with the Lord on their beautiful campus to inquire of Him.
-They were having their annual week long camp meeting at that time as well.
+I sought counsel from a brother Paul…a man of God whom I had come to know and respect, who was President of Elim Bible Institute in Rochester, New York.
+He invited me to come up to the College for the weekend where we could talk, and for me to spend some time alone with the Lord on their beautiful campus to inquire of Him.
+They were having their annual week long Camp Meeting retreat at that time as well.

 Next morning, after Sunday service and breakfast, as I left the cafeteria [this time I did sit alone], I was passing by a brother who was cleaning something on the grass when he called out, “Where are you from?”
 I replied, “The Brooklyn Tabernacle.”
 He responded, “Really?
 So am I!”
 As we engaged in conversation, he said, “I’m involved in prison ministry there.”
 I couldn’t believe what I was hearing; “Lord, the only people I have spoken to here are all involved in prison ministry!”
 He responded in that clear, unmistakable, yet inaudible voice, “Are you sure yet?
 Well just in case you’re not, I am going to show you another thing.“ I met briefly again with Brother Paul before leaving for the Rochester airport, relating to him these incredible incidents involving meeting only people who were involved in prison ministry during my stay.
 I told him, “My only problem is…I don’t know any prison chaplains, nor even how to get in touch with them.”

 Several weeks later, on a Saturday about mid-morning at my home on Long Island, the Lord startled me saying, out of the clear blue, “Go to JFK airport.“ I responded, “Well…OK, I will do that.”
 I wondered why He wanted me, of all things, to go to the airport.
-I had just recently published my first book “Personal Letters From The Heart Of God,” and reasoned that maybe I was to go there just to give out some copies of the book to people the Lord would show me.
+I had just recently published my first book “Personal Letters From The Heart Of God,” and reasoned that maybe I was to go there just to give out some copies of the book to people He would show me.
 As I approached the airport, not knowing where I should go, I decided to go to the main terminal.
-As I walked through the terminal with a bag of my books to randomly give out, I wondered whether it was permissable to do this.
+As I walked through the terminal with a bag of my books to randomly give out, I wondered whether it was permissible to do this.
 Just then I saw a sign pointing up an escalator that read “Chapel.”
 I decided to go there and ask the minister if I was allowed to give out books in the airport.
 There was a service taking place, so I attended, and at the end of the service I introduced myself to the minister, who invited me to come into his office.
 As we engaged in conversation, I began telling him about my recent incredible “call to prison ministry” experiences, lamenting that I did not know any chaplains, or even how to go about getting in touch with them.
-He looked at me and said, “I am the Regional Director of chaplains for the entire Northeast region!”
-Driving back home, I was stunned… and the Lord spoke to me again, “Are you sure yet?
+Patiently listening as I finished pouring out my heart, he looked at me and said, “I am the Regional Director of chaplains for the entire Northeast region!”
+Driving back home, I was stunned… and the Lord spoke to me again, for the fifth time, “Are you sure yet?
 Well just in case you’re not, I am going to show you another thing.“

-The following Thursday I parked two blocks from the prison, and as I got out of my car, everything inside of me was just screaming, “What are you doing!
+The following Thursday I parked two blocks from the prison, and as I got out of my car, a voice inside of me was just continually screaming, “What are you doing!
 You don’t know what you are doing!
 Just turn back!”
 I knew it was Satan, trying to stop me.
-I called on the Name of the Lord, and set my face like flint; looking neither to the right or the left, I just kept moving one step at a time toward the prison as the voices continued to harass me.
+I called on the Name of the Lord, and set my face like flint; looking neither to the right or the left, I just kept moving one step at a time toward the prison as the voice continued to harass me.

 There were eight of us, including myself, as we entered the prison and were escorted to the chapel to wait for the inmates to be to brought in.
 There was a delay, so I began a conversation with a sister who was the only female in the group.
-I soon realized that this lady was Spirit-filled, and we were having a great conversation!
+I soon realized that this lady was Spirit-filled, and we were having a great conversation together!
 When the inmates arrived, the group leader instructed us to break down into pairs and spread out in the Sanctuary.
-Reina immediately said, “Michael is coming with me!”
-We went to our spot and were joined by a handful of inmates, and I thought to myself, being totally unfamiliar with this setting, that I would just kind of lay back and observe what Reina does and learn from her.
-After an opening prayer, an inmate immediately looked at me and said, “What do you have to say to us?”
+Merlyn immediately said, “Michael is coming with me!”
+We went to our spot and were joined by a handful of inmates, and I thought to myself, being totally unfamiliar with this setting, that I would just kind of lay back and observe what Merlyn does and learn from her.
+After an opening prayer, an inmate immediately looked directly at me and said, “What do you have to say to us?”
 So much for laying back and observing!
-I silently called on the Lord for help, and was led by the Spirit to speak out of 1 John 3:1.
+I silently called on the Lord for help, and was led by the Spirit to speak out of 1 John 3:1…which was part of the book I had just written.
 As I was speaking, I realized I was anointed, and commented to the Lord, “Whoa, Lord…this is not me; this is You!”
-As I continued speaking, I could see that Reina was just sitting there, contentedly watching and smiling.
-After our time was over and the inmates left the chapel, Reina’s countenance was all lit up as she said to me, “I have been asking the Lord for months to send someone like you to our ministry; you are an answer to prayer!”
+As I continued speaking, I could see that Merlyn was just sitting there, contentedly watching and smiling, enjoying it all.
+After our time was over and the inmates left the chapel, Merlyn’s countenance was all lit up as she said to me, “I have been asking the Lord for months to send someone like you to our ministry; you are an answer to prayer!”
 As I was leaving Brooklyn House to go home, the Lord started speaking for the seventh time, “Are you sure yet?“ Before He could finish, I replied, “Yes Lord, I am sure!”
 Hallelujah!